lakecountypassage/WazeTravelTimesPoller/README.md

 ### Geting the Waze UID:

+**Updated 11/30/2023**
+For Gmail email notification, you can use App Passwords provided by Google: https://support.google.com/accounts/answer/185833?sjid=9420807878265006177-NC#.
+In the configuration file, you would just use the App Password for in the password field.
+Leave OAuth false.

 **Updated 2/2/2023**

 You will need to get a Waze Traffic View UID for use with this program.